What's different about banding nestling Tree Swallows?

 Applying a band could squeeze and damage the leg.

 Warning!
 Nestlings older than day 12 should not be handled for any reason,

 including banding!
-Doing so could cause them to leave their nest too soon, and die.
+Doing so could cause them to jump from their nest before they

 Take a close look at the 12 day nestling's wing, below.
 Notice how the flight